-As the Equal Opportunities Officer of the Faculty of Economics, Law and Social Sciences Frau Prof. Dr. Zschoche works towards the constitutionally guaranteed equal opportunity of women and men at our faculty.
+As the Equal Opportunities Officer of the Faculty of Economics, Law and Social Sciences Prof. Dr. Miriam Zschocheworks towards the constitutionally guaranteed equal opportunity of women and men at our faculty.
 In addition, she is a member of the University of Erfurt's Equal Opportunities Advisory Board, which works towards the realization of this goal throughout the university.

 The Equal Opportunities Advisory Council is composed of the Equal Opportunities Officer of the University of Erfurt and her deputy, the five equal opportunities officers of the faculties and the Max Weber College as well as two representatives from each groups of the university: lecturers, academic staff, academic support staff and students.

 The chairperson is the equal opportunities representative of the university.

 Alternates may participate in the committee in an advisory capacity.

 The function of the Equal Opportunities Officer, her deputy and the Faculty Equal Opportunity Officer is filled exclusively by women from the group of university teachers or academic staff.